Self-Tuning Self-Supervised Image Anomaly Detection: Experiments

-\myParagraph{Baselines} To the best of our knowledge, there are no direct competitors on augmentation hyperparameter tuning for self-supervised anomaly detection.
-Thus, we compare \method with various types of baselines: \emph{SSL without hyperparameter tuning}---(1) random dynamic selection (RD) that selects $\augParam$ randomly at each training epoch, and (2) random static selection (RS) that selects $\augParam$ once before the training begins. \emph{Unsupervised learning}---(3) autoencoder (AE) \citep{Golan18GEOM} and (4) DeepSVDD \citep{Ruff18DeepSVDD}. \emph{Variants of our \method with na\"ive choices}---(5) using maximum mean discrepancy (MMD) \citep{Gretton06MMD} as $\valLoss$, (6) MMD without the total distance normalization, and (7) using first-order optimization.
-RD and RS are used with either of CutOut, CutPaste, CutDiff, or Rotation, which we denote CO, CP, CD, and RO for brevity.
-We also depict baselines (5)--(7) as MMD1, MMD2, and FO, respectively.
-Additional details on experiments are given in Appendix C.
+\myParagraph{Baselines} To the best of our knowledge, there are no competitors on end-to-end augmentation hyperparameter tuning for SSAD.
+Thus, we compared \method with various types of baselines: \emph{SSL without hyperparameter tuning}---(1) random dynamic selection (RD) that selects $\augParam$ randomly at each training epoch, and (2) random static selection (RS) that selects $\augParam$ once before the training begins. \emph{Unsupervised learning}---(3) autoencoder (AE) \citep{Golan18GEOM} and (4) DeepSVDD \citep{Ruff18DeepSVDD}. \emph{Variants of our \method with na\"ive choices}---(5) using maximum mean discrepancy (MMD) \citep{Gretton06MMD} as $\valLoss$, (6) MMD without the total distance normalization, and (7) using first-order optimization.
+RD and RS are used with either CutOut, CutPaste, CutDiff, or Rotation, which we denote CO, CP, CD, and RO, respectively, for brevity.
+We also denote baselines (5)--(7) as MMD1, MMD2, and FO, respectively.
+Additional details on experimental settings can be found in Appendix \ref{appendix:exp}.